cicirao/APIproject1/README.md

     reused code.
 But for the other part, if I replace them with a function, that couldn't work.
 So I'm still trying to modify the code.

-    So, although it looks like I've achieve my goal.
-It still need some improvement.
+    So, although it looks like I've achieve my goal, it still need some improvement.